openshift-labs/learn-katacoda/middleware/rhoar-getting-started-nodejs/03-deploy-to-openshift.md

 application to OpenShift using the containerized Node.js runtime.
 Nodeshift uses the files in the `.nodeshift` directory of the sample project to create the necessary Kubernetes objects to cause the application to be deployed.

 The build and deploy may take a minute or two.
 Wait for it to complete.
-You should see `INFO done` at the end of the build output, and you should not see any obvious errors or failures.
+You should see `INFO complete` at the end of the build output, and you should not see any obvious errors or failures.

 After the build finishes it will take less than a minute for the application to become available.
-To verify that everything is started, run the following command and wait for it report `replication controller "nodejs-configmap-1" successfully rolled out`
+To verify that everything is started, run the following command

 ``oc rollout status dc/nodejs-configmap``{{execute}}

+You should then see
+`replication controller "nodejs-configmap-1" successfully rolled out`

 ** 2. Access the application running on OpenShift**